boltex/treeview-reveal-demo/README.md

 ![Focus was in outline](./ghost-cursor-focus-in-outline.png)

 ## Proposed solution/feature

+### In order to offer the possibility of revealing a node and have it 'selected' while leaving the vscode's focus in its current pane (e.g. *to let a user continue to type in an editor*) AND without having the 'ghost' of the last focused node be apparent like in the screenshots above:

 Could the 'reveal' method's option have another member called 'cursor', that when true, would set the 'focus-cursor' on the revealed node, without changing the overall focused panel of vscode?